cmcantalupo/geopm-legacy-branches/.github/ISSUE_TEMPLATE/task.md

 ---
-name: Task
+name: Task - [Empty template]
-about: Step in solving a story
+about: Step in solving a story (other task templates preferred)
 title: ''
 labels: task
 assignees: ''